 - 1. Collect the specimen from the actual site of infection, avoiding contamination from adjacent tissues or secretions. - 2.
 Collect the specimen at optimal times (for example: early morning sputum for AFB (acid-fast bacillus) culture). - 3.
 Collect a sufficient quantity of material. - 4.
 Use appropriate collection devices: sterile, leak-proof specimen containers.
 Use appropriate transport media (Amies Gel Swab for bacterial culture, Cary-Blair for stool culture, Universal Transport Medium for viral and chlamydia cultures). - 5.
 Whenever possible, collect specimens prior to administration of antibiotics or antivirals. - 6.
 Properly label the specimen and complete the test request form.
 The source of specimen, date and time of collection, and initials of collector is required. - 7.
 Minimize transport time.
 Maintain an appropriate environment between collection of specimens and delivery to the laboratory. - 8.
-If appropriate, decontaminate the skin surface.
-Use 70 95% alcohol (ALC) and 1 2% tincture of iodine (TOI) to prepare the site.
-Allow a contact time of two minutes to maximize the antiseptic effect.
+For Blood Cultures, decontaminate the skin surface.
+Use ChloraPrep[TM] to prepare the site.
+Allow a contact time of 30 seconds 2 minutes to maximize the antiseptic effect for sweaty or clamy patients.